fabianmartins/alienattack.workshop/README.md

 Play a little bit.
 Check the scoreboard.
 Check the DynamoDB tables.
 Check the S3 buckets after some time.

-For a full deployment, you will need to install the application at the S3 folder with the suffix.app.
-You will also need to deploy the CloudFront distribution because the S3 buckets are not public.
+It was said that for a full deployment, we will need to install the application at the S3 folder with the `<appNamesuffix>.app`.
+We will also need to deploy the CloudFront distribution because the S3 buckets are not public.

-To solve this, go to the file `mainLayer.ts` which is on the deployment at Cloud9, search for *MISSING CLOUDFRONT DISTRIBUTION* and uncomment it at that file.
+For this last part, we got intel from the rebels that, to solve this, go to the file `mainLayer.ts` which is on the deployment at Cloud9, search for *MISSING CLOUDFRONT DISTRIBUTION* and uncomment it at that file.
 The deployment it will take something around 20 minutes.
 Same time it will be required for the undeployment.
+But we are not expecting to solve this part today.
+We at the company believe that it was a big win to have reached to this point.
+Let's leave other adjustments for another sprints.

 ## Cleaning up the environment